 • Willing to pay enough?

-How can you improve your ability to find the right VA?
+How can you improve your ability to find the right Virtual Assistant ?
 Try these seven strategies to hire the help you need:

 1. Make a list of everything you do in a week and figure out what you can easily delegate.